Medically reviewed by the Bar Beauty Medical team · Last updated: May 2026 · Reading time: 14 minutes · Book consultation →

 2. Long-term continuous hydroquinone (over 12 weeks)

-Hydroquinone works — for 8–12 weeks.
+Hydroquinone works, for 8-12 weeks.
 Past that, the risk of paradoxical worsening (ochronosis) climbs and the lightening plateaus.
 Walk-in dermatology that simply re-prescribes 4% hydroquinone indefinitely is failing the patient.

 3. “Detox teas,” “liver cleanses,” and supplement stacks promising melasma cure